aweder05/Engineering_4_Notebook/README.md

 ### Reflection

 Looking at the first image, our beam went from being able to hold 6.774 lbs to around 8.2 lbs.
 We improved our beam by almost 2 pounds.

+Our reinforcement plan will aim to have less bend closer to the holder, and more evenly distribute the stress across our beam.
+To do this I will add a horizontal bracket on each side of the beam, jointed with the attachement.
+This will decrease overall displacement of the beam, while not adding too much weight to our beam in order to stay below a weight of 13 grams.

 ## FEA_part_4